-None of the named executive officers held any unexercised options as of December 31, 2017.
-The following table shows all exchangeable units representing a right to acquire shares of our Class A common stock held by each of the named executive officers as of December 31, 2017:
+None of the named executive officers held any unexercised options as of December 31, 2018.
+The following table shows all equity awards for services to the registrant held by each of the named executive officers as of December 31, 2018:

-Optio on Awards Gran t Awards
+Option Awards Grant Awards

 (a) Name (b) Number of Securities Underlying Unexercised Options/ Exchangeable Units Exercisable/ Exchangeable (#)(1)(2) (c) Number of Securities Underlying Unexercised Options/ Exchangeable Units Unexercisable/ Unexchangeable (#)(3) (d) Equity Incentive Plan Awards: Number of Securities Underlying Unexercised Unearned Options (#) (e) Option Exercise Price (\$)(1) (f) Option Expiration Date (g) Number of Shares or Units of Stock That Have Not Vested (#) (h) Market Value of Shares or Units of Stock That Have Not Vested (i) Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights That Have Not Vested (#) (j) Equity Incentive Plan Awards: Market or Payout Value of Unearned Shares, Units or Other Rights That Have Not Vested (\$)

-Howard (1.)(-)(-) (,,)(=) (+)(-)

-W. Lutnick 1,040,761
+Howard W. Lutnick 1,253,654

-Shaun D. Lynn
+Shaun D. Lynn 750,308

 Stephen M. Merkel

-Sean A. Windeatt
+Sean A. Windeatt 139,265

+Sean P. Galvin

 Steven McMurray